Proof of the graviton MHV formula using Pleba\'nski's second heavenly equation: SDYM and the Parke-Taylor formula

 \section{SDYM and the Parke-Taylor formula}

-In this appendix we'll show how to develop the theory of perturbiner expansions in SDYM in a way that mirrors our work in SDG.
+In this appendix we'll develop the theory of perturbiner expansions in SDYM in a way that mirrors our work in SDG.
 We'll show how it can be used to prove the Parke-Taylor formula for the Yang-Mills tree-level MHV amplitude \cite{Parke:1986gb}.

 Perturbiners in SDYM were previously used to prove the Parke-Taylor formula by Selivanov and Rosly \cite{Rosly:1996vr,selivanov1997selfdual,Selivanov:1996gw}.
-See also \cite{Bardeen:1995gk,Cangemi:1996rx,Korepin:1996mm, Berends:1987me}.
+See also \cite{Berends:1987me,Bardeen:1995gk,Cangemi:1996rx,Korepin:1996mm}.
 The only difference between our work below and that of Selivanov and Rosly is our use of the Chalmers-Siegel scalar, which we'll introduce below.
 In this appendix alone we redefine the polarization vectors to be